Lifelines

 Lifelines is a practical leadership and volunteering programme that brings together people across differences of all kinds, for the sake of the Earth.

 Our residential train-the-trainers weekend workshop teaches community and faith leaders the practical skills of planting hedgerows and leading a volunteering weekend.
 Each leader then recruits volunteers from within their community, and is partnered with another group.
+The two communities spend a weekend of tree-planting, stories, music and more on one of our participating farms.
+Groups have an immersive experience of spiritual ecology in action, build human relationships across differences, and come away with a deeper knowledge and love for the natural world.

 Interested in becoming a group leader?